 The Committee for Education Funding (CEF) comprises of 100 plus organizations dedicated to the goal of achieving adequate federal financial support for our nation’s schools and students at all levels.
 CEF is a voluntary, nonprofit, and nonpartisan coalition.
 CEF members include educational associations, institutions, agencies, and organizations whose interests range from preschool to postgraduate education in both public and private systems.
 The purpose of CEF is to provide members of the general public and government officials with the information enabling them to better assess the need for funding of federal education programs.
 CEF takes positions on federal education funding issues that represent a consensus of its membership and then communicates those positions to federal government officials and Members of Congress.
 The Committee for Education Funding maintains a full-time staff and is governed by the membership as a whole and a sixteen member Executive Committee, including three officers, selected from among the membership.
 CEF sends its members timely e-mail alerts and newsletters, holds weekly meetings of its membership for information exchange and policy discussions, and sponsors seminars on current funding issues.
 CEF provides information and assistance to Members of Congress and the Administration upon request.
 It also holds numerous briefings and policy meetings with Congressional staff and Administration officials during the year.
 At its annual Awards Gala, CEF honors outstanding advocates of federal education investment.
 As the largest coalition of education associations in existence, the Committee for Education Funding provides a strong and unified voice in support of federal education funding.

-Become a member of CEF by downloading and completing the 2014 membership packet (PDF).
+Become a member of CEF by downloading and completing the 2015 membership packet (PDF).

 For more information about joining CEF, please contact Broderick Johnson at email@example.com

 Expert Staff: CEF membership is like having your own funding experts on staff.
 Our highly skilled staff concentrates exclusively on budget and appropriations issues for education.
 This gives our member organizations access to timely accurate information and effective funding strategies with a relatively low investment of their own staff time.